lrmcfarland/starbugdb/README.md

 mongodb users admin, root and starbug.
 It also contains their initial passwords as examples that should be changed before building.
 The conf/obs-flask.cfg file uses the starbug account to access the database, so the uri must also be updated to match.
-I am still looking for a better way to do this.

-To run flask from a shell on the local host not inside docker (to debug), you will need change the url as indicated in the comments.
+This is hardcoded factory input in the gobsui.py for gunicorn to find it, but it is a command line argument for obsui.main() and can be set as needed for testing.

 # build